jhlothamer/godot_helper_pack/README.md

 - **RandomDistributionArea/RandomDistributionLayer** - used for cloning sub-nodes as children of a target node using Poisson disk sampling.
 Can handle layering.
 - **SoundTrackMgr/SceneSoundTrack** - Have soundtrack music play without interruption in multiple scenes
 - **StateMachine/State** - node based state machine
+- **2D Level Blocking Helper** - Blocking out a level in 2D is easier with the BlockingBlock scene.
+This scene is added to the FileSystem dock's Favorites list.
+Just drag it directly into your 2D level's scene.
+Resize and move block as usual in the 2D editor.
+Control the color of all blocking blocks in the project settings (Godot Helpr Pack Plugin -> Blocking Global Color) or set block colors individually.
 - **Many utility classes**
 - - **ArrayUtil** - append all array elements to another array, get random item, etc.
 - - **EnumUtil** - Lookup integer values from enumeration string and vice versa, etc.